gyngwon/spotify-ETL-AWS/README.md

 ### 1. Extract
 - Data is extracted from the Spotify API using the Spotipy library.
 - The extraction code is deployed using AWS Lambda.
-- A trigger in EventBridge automates the data extraction every day at 4 PM UTC.
+- A trigger in EventBridge automates the data extraction every day at 9 AM and 10 PM GMT.
-- The extracted data is saved in the `top_200_global/raw_data/to_process` folder in the S3 bucket.
+- The extracted data is saved in the `discover_daily/raw_data/to_process` folder in the S3 bucket.

 ### 2. Transform
-- A trigger on S3 detects when new data is added to the `top_200_global/raw_data/to_process` folder, invoking the transformation code on Lambda.
+- A trigger on S3 detects when new data is added to the `discover_daily/raw_data/to_process` folder, invoking the transformation code on Lambda.
 - The transformation code cleans and prepares the data, creating separate files for albums, artists, and songs.
-- The transformed data is stored in the respective subfolders in `top_200_global/transformed_data`.
+- The transformed data is stored in the respective subfolders in `discover_daily/transformed_data`.

 ### 3. Load
 - AWS Glue's crawler infers the schema when new data arrives in the transformed data folders.